mobile app bar

 Get all your NBA news here in just 60 words

-Comparisons between Kobe Bryant and LeBron James have been around for years, despite the two playing vastly different styles.
-But with both having résumés of success as long as anyone in NBA history, it’s understandable why their names are often mentioned together.
+People love comparing Kobe Bryant and LeBron James despite the two playing vastly different styles.
+With both having long and illustrious résumés redefining success in the NBA, it’s understandable why their names are often mentioned together.
 However, one area where their names would never come up together is in the kind of teammates they were.

-Retired NBA star Trevor Ariza can attest since he played with both.
-From 2007-2009 Ariza wore the Purple and Gold next to Bryant, and won a title with him.
+Retired NBA star Trevor Ariza can give his take with authority on how it was playing alongside LeBron or Kobe, since he played with both.
+From 2007 to 2009, Ariza wore the Purple and Gold next to Bryant and won a title with him.
 In 2021-2022, he donned the LA uniform again, this time with James at the helm.

-Ariza reflected on his time playing alongside the two greats on the latest edition of Byron Scott’s Fast Break podcast.
+Ariza reflected on both these stints on the latest edition of Byron Scott’s Fast Break podcast.
 The now 40-year-old was asked about the biggest difference between Kobe and LeBron.
-While he went on to explain how extraordinarily different they were, he first pointed out how they were alike.
+He did explain how extraordinarily different they were.
+But he began his narration by pointing out what made them similar.

-“The difference that I see with them, I wouldn’t even say it’s work ethic.
-Because they both work crazy.
+“The difference that I see with them, I wouldn’t even say it’s work ethic, because they both work crazy.
 They both have an unbelievable work ethic,” he stated.
-That’s believable.
+That’s, of course, a known fact.

-Regardless, Ariza could easily point out how the two icons were different.
-“I don’t wanna say he’s (LeBron) more personable.
-He appeals for people more, where Kobe don’t give a f*** if you like him or don’t like him.
+Ariza then discussed how the two icons differed.
+“I don’t wanna say he’s [LeBron] more personable.
+He appeals to people more, where Kobe don’t give a f*** if you like him or don’t like him.
 I don’t think it’s a bad thing.
-I just think that’s the difference between the two.”
+I just think that’s the difference between the two,” he said.

-Scott, also a Lakers legend, instantly agreed.
+Scott, a Lakers legend himself, instantly agreed.
 “He’ll let you off the hook.
 Kobe is not.
-Kobe is trying to kill you on the basketball court,” said the show host.
-He did double down and said that it wasn’t a bad thing that James does that, just that it separated the men for how they treated their teammates.
+Kobe is trying to kill you on the basketball court,” said the show host before doubling down and saying that it wasn’t a bad thing that James does that.
+And it separates the two, for it defines how they treated their teammates.

 “He’d be able to like kill you, then go home and eat dinner with his family and not think about what he did,” added Ariza about the Mamba.